xwiki/xwiki-docker/README.md

 		- Linux (except Ubuntu): `sudo systemctl start docker`
 - Create a network: `docker network create -d bridge xwiki-test`
 - Make sure that `/tmp/xwiki-docker-test/postgres` and `/tmp/xwiki-docker-test/xwiki` exist (you can run the clean up script below to create them)
+- Update the PostgreSQL image to use the latest version: `docker pull postgres:latest`
 - Execute the following command to start a Postgres database (for example):

 	```console